 In the middle of the Bering Strait, the border between the US and Russia – the two countries that possess over 90% of the world’s nuclear weapons – is less than three miles apart.
 This is the place where the peoples of the US and Russia are neighbors.

 It is the place where birds fly and whales migrate freely but where the families of indigenous peoples who happen to live on one or the other side of the border are artificially separated, the place where the impact of climate change is observed and deeply felt, and the doorway to the Arctic where the US and Russia are increasingly in competition for our Earth’s precious resources.

-In this place, where our countries nearly touch one another, we are co-creating a Festival for Peace for indigenous and all peoples both young and old — from the US, Russia and beyond, to gather in ceremony around the Summer Solstice 2021, to share culture, music, visual arts, dance and theater, to celebrate our common humanity and offer a vision for peace to the world, an invitation, a prayer, to open our hearts and minds and come together at this critical moment for our future.
+In this place, where our countries nearly touch one another, we are co-creating Bering Strait for Peace with indigenous peoples from the US, Russia and beyond.
+We will gather in ceremony on Summer Solstice 2023 and share culture, music, visual arts, dance and theater, to celebrate our common humanity and offer a vision for peace to the world, an invitation, a prayer, to open our hearts and minds and come together at this critical moment for our future.

 “Sea mammals and birds can freely move across the Bering strait.
 One day all the children living on the shores of the Bering Strait should be able to do so too.”

 At sunrise on Solstice 2023 – the longest day of the year – we will journey in small boats across the Bering Strait to a location as close to the border as the weather permits.
 There we will gather in a ceremony for peace and unity that will be filmed and shared with people of all ages and all backgrounds around the planet.

 “He knows that getting upset and angry is meaningless.
 He knows that only the light of sharing and love can illuminate the road."